vladfeigin/llm-agents-evaluation/README.md

 #### Manual Evaluation

-With an evaluation dataset, you already can perform manual evaluations to validate the LLM, model parameters, and prompts.
-This process helps ensure your idea works and is crucial step in developing LLM-based applications.
+With an evaluation dataset, you can perform manual evaluations to validate the LLM, model parameters, and prompts.
+This process helps ensure your idea works and is a crucial step in developing LLM-based applications.
 Azure AI Foundry offers a Manual Evaluation tool.

 #### Evaluation Metrics